Inspection

 1. It is necessary to periodically check the condition of the belt, and if defects are found, replace the belt.

-2. The belt tension is carried out by an automatic tensioner and does not need to be checked.
+2. The belt tension is carried out by an automatic tensioner and does not require checking.

-3. Turn off the engine, put the transmission in neutral.
+3. Turn off the engine, set the transmission to neutral.
 Raise and place the car on stands.

 4. Mark the belt with chalk in a clearly visible place.

-6. Fingers (and using a flashlight if necessary) walk along the entire length of the belt, feeling for cracks and delaminations.
-Also check the belt for fraying and polished areas.
-The belt must be inspected from both sides, which means that it must be twisted to check the condition of the wrong side.
-Along the way, check for rust, cracks and burrs on the pulleys.
-On the working surface of the belt, the presence of shallow perpendicular cracks is allowed.
-If these cracks do not go beyond the boundaries of one rib and are not very deep, there is no need to replace the belt.
+6. With fingers (and using a flashlight if necessary) walk the entire length of the belt, feeling for cracks and delamination.
+Also check for abrasions and polished areas.
+The belt should be inspected from both sides, which means twisting it to check the condition of the reverse side.
+At the same time, check for rust, cracks and burrs on the pulleys.
+Shallow perpendicular cracks are allowed on the working surface of the belt.
+If these cracks do not extend beyond the boundaries of one rib and are not very deep, there is no need to replace the belt.

-7. The tension of the belt is checked by firmly pressing on it with your thumb and determining the degree of its deflection.
+7. The belt tension is checked by pressing firmly with your thumb and determining the degree of its deflection.
 Measure the deflection with a ruler.
-If the distance between the centers of the pulleys is from 180 to 280 mm, then the amount of deflection should be 6 mm.
-If the distance between the centers of the pulleys is between 300 and 400 mm, the deflection should be 13 mm.
+If the distance between the pulley centers is from 180 to 280 mm, the deflection should be 6 mm.
+If the distance between the pulley centers is between 300 and 400 mm, the deflection should be 13 mm.

-8. If one or more of these damages are present, the V-belt must be replaced with a new one.
+8. If one or more of the above damages are present, the V-belt must be replaced with a new one.

 9. Place the belt correctly on the pulleys.
-Even short-term operation of an incorrectly installed belt can damage it.
+Even a short period of operation with an incorrectly installed belt can cause damage to it.